 Early reports indicated that the scheme was geared toward journalists, with up to 150 illicit messages being sent per minute; Google eventually reported that up to 0.1% of its one billion active accounts were affected.
-The email, which appeared to be addressed to an address like email@example.com with specific addresses listed under BCC, tricked users into thinking a real document had been shared with them and asking for them to click on an “Open in Docs” button.
+The email, which appeared to be addressed to an address like email@example.com with specific addresses listed under BCC, tricked users into thinking a real document had been shared with them and asked them to click on an “Open in Docs” button.
 That led to a page that asked for permission to access a user’s Google Drive and contact list—another click would then lead to the fake email being sent out to everyone in the affected person’s address book.

-Aside from email contact lists and third-party app permissions, it’s not clear what other kind of information scammers were after.
-But in this day and age, an event like this demonstrates that anyone is vulnerable to cyberattack, and any Google user should use this as motivation to review their privacy settings and enhance their online protections by reviewing the following steps.
+Aside from email contact lists and third-party app permissions, it’s not clear what other kinds of information scammers were after.
+But in this day and age, an event like this demonstrates that anyone is vulnerable to cyberattack, and any Google user should use this as motivation to review their privacy settings and enhance their online protections by reviewing the following steps:

 If you’re not sure how to perform these actions, or afraid that doing so could impact your day-to-day operations, contact CMIT Solutions immediately.

 1) Change your Google password!
 This is the easiest way to quickly enhance personal security.
 Visit myaccount.google.com, click on “Signing in to Google,” click on “Password,” and change it to something unique, with a mix of upper- and lower-case letters, numbers, and unique symbols that add up to a password longer than eight characters.

 2) Activate two-factor authentication.
 Even if hackers did manage to steal important information using this scam, two-factor authentication, which requires both a password and a unique code delivered to you via text message or email, would prevent them from compromising your account.
 From myaccount.google.com, click on “Signing in to Google” again, then click on “2-Step Verification” and enable it.
 If 2FA is available on any of your accounts, use it!